CS467-OPM-Site/OPM/README.md

 1. **Sign Up or Log In:** Begin by creating an account using your Gmail or GitHub credentials.
 If you already have an account, log in to access your dashboard.

 ### Setting Up Teams
 2. **Create a Team:** Before starting a project, you need to set up a team.
 Navigate to the 'Teams' section and click on 'Add Team.'
-Provide a name for your team and optionally add a description.
+Enter a name for your team.

-3. **Inviting Team Members:** After creating your team, you can invite members by selecting 'Add Member' within the team's options.
-Enter the email address or username of the people you wish to add.
+3. **Adding Team Members:** After creating your team, you can add members by selecting 'Add Member' within the team's options.
+Enter the username of the person you wish to add.

 ### Managing Projects
 4. **Create a Project:** With a team in place, go to the 'Projects' section and click on 'Add Project.'
 You must select a team for this project.
-Fill out the project details such as name and description.
+Fill out the project name form.

 ### Task Management
 5. **Adding Tasks:** Within your project, add tasks by clicking on 'Add Task.'
 Specify the task's details, including title, description, deadlines, and assignees.

 6. **Organizing Tasks:** Organize tasks by creating columns or sprints to monitor their progress.
 Customize your workflow with columns like 'To Do,' 'In Progress,' and 'Done.'

-### Utilizing Filters
+### Filtering
-7. **Filtering by Teams:** To streamline the view of your projects and tasks, you can filter them by teams.
-This feature allows you to focus on specific team activities and manage tasks more efficiently.
+7. **Filtering by Teams:** To streamline the view of your projects, you can filter projects by teams.
+This feature allows you to focus on specific team activities and manage projects more efficiently.

-### Customization
-8. **Custom Fields for Tasks:** Use the JSONB functionality to introduce custom fields for your tasks.
-This feature enables you to customize task management to suit the unique requirements of your projects.

 ### Tracking Progress
-9. **Monitor Progress:** Keep track of your projects and tasks using the dashboard.
-Utilize the sorting feature to view tasks by team, making it easier to follow deadlines and ensure timely completion of projects.
+8. **Monitor Progress:** Keep track of your projects and tasks using the dashboard.
+Utilize the filter feature to view projects by team, making it easier to follow deadlines and ensure timely completion of projects.

 ### Tips for Effective Use
 - **Regularly Update Tasks:** Ensure tasks are updated with their current status and any changes in deadlines or assignees to maintain an accurate project timeline.